rawitat/gtypist_lessons/programming_quotes.typ

  :intellectual tools are to succeed, they will have to substitute calculation for :thought.

+*:G6_28
+I:W. Edwards Deming
+S:Sub-optimization is when everyone is for himself.
+Optimization is when everyone :is working to help the company.

+*:G6_29
+I:Mark Zuckerberg
+S:The biggest risk is not taking any risk.
+In a world that changing really quickly, :the only strategy that is guaranteed to fail is not taking risks.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU